-The slopes are suitable for beginners right up to the more advanced skier and include 3 children’s areas, 2 snow parks and 90km of cross country tracks.
-Trysil offers a great base for families or groups, with plenty to do in resort and the surrounding area.
-The short transfer durations mean that you can spend even more time on the snow, and make it ideal for a week or short-break.
+Trysil offers a great base for families or groups, with lots to do in resort and the surrounding area; from swimming and bowling to husky sledding and horse sleigh rides.
+The short transfer duration means that you can spend even more time on the snow, and makes it ideal for a week or short-break.

 Exclusive to Trysil